 the code that is not traced to the units is justified;

-the code implements proper events sequences, consistent interfaces, correct data and control flow, completeness, appropriate allocation of timing and sizing budgets, and error handling;
+the code implements proper events sequences, consistent interfaces, correct data and control flow, completeness, appropriate allocation of timing and sizing budgets;

 the code implements safety, security, and other critical requirements correctly as shown by appropriate methods;

-the effects of run–time errors are controlled;
+the code is not implemented in a way that could result in runtime errors;

-there are no memory leaks;
+the effects of any residual runtime errors are controlled through error handling.

-numerical protection mechanisms are implemented.
+A number of code checks are proposed in Annex U.

-Annex UThe following outputs are expected:
+The following outputs are expected:

 a.
 Software code traceability matrices [DJF, SVR; CDR];